orstavik/JoiEvents/docs/6_TouchGestures/Problem_ClickConflict.md

 This chapter builds on [Pattern: CancelClick](../2_EventToEvent/5_Pattern20_CancelClick).

-Mouse-based gestures such as a drag'n'drop can be active on an element that is a descendant of an element that listens for `click` event.
+Mouse-based gestures such as a drag'n'drop can be active on an element that is a descendant of an element that listens for `click` events.
 The ancestor element might desire to listen for `click` events on several of its other children elements, thus listening for the same `click` event at a higher level.
 If you are making a mouse-based gesture that you know will conflict with `click` events and therefore should cancel them, you need to somehow cancel the trailing, domino `click` events.

 This can cause conflict.
 Lets look at an example with an imagined, custom composed event called "custom-draggable":

 ```html
 <div id="parent">